danthegoodman1/icedb/perf_tests/chicago_taxis/README.md

 **Ultimately comparing queries on S3 + ClickHouse using IceDB vs BigQuery, BigQuery loses in price/performance by a lot.**

-For example even just the same data set size, S3 doesn't charge egress in the same region, so a query that executes in <5s on ClickHouse using a 128vCPU machine costs less than a cent, where a comparable BigQuery one might take one second but read 77GB, costing ~$0.54.
+For example even just the same data set size, S3 doesn't charge egress in the same region, so a query that executes a bit slower on ClickHouse using a 128vCPU machine costs less than a cent, where a comparable BigQuery one might take one second but read 77GB, costing ~$0.54.
 That's >54x more expensive to run a query on BigQuery.
+But then again I bet ClickHouse with 1/4 the resources queries 2x as fast as BigQuery with minio.

 ### Bonus: Testing the IceDB S3 Proxy